loyjoy/academy/tracking_integration/google_tag_manager/google_tag_manager.md

 However, you can also extract a lot of data from LoyJoy and integrate it in real-time into your own website tracking solution to collect all analytics data in one place.
 The tracking integration is always based on the LoyJoy JavaScript API.

-## How to connect LoyJoy to Google Universal Analytics (gtag.js)
+## How to connect LoyJoy to Google Analytics via Global Site Tag (gtag.js)

-LoyJoy events can be pushed to [Google Universal Analytics](https://developers.google.com/tag-platform/gtagjs) like this:
+LoyJoy events can be pushed via [gtag.js](https://developers.google.com/tag-platform/gtagjs) like this:

 ```
 <script>